KristianColville1/raza-noodles/README.md

 <summary>Animations</summary>
 <br>

 The Raza Noodle logo has an animation on the home screen.

-For the user, this animation adds some elegance to the landing page.
-For the logo, it gradually fades to full opacity.
+- For the user, this animation adds some elegance to the landing page on their arrival and each time they visit the home page.

 ![Logo animation](/assets/images/features/animation-one.png)

 The second animation is on the menu landing page.

-The backgroud has a color effect done with background blend mode in css.
+- The backgroud has a color effect done with background blend mode in css.
 It shows the background scale up when the user goes to this page.

 ![Logo animation](/assets/images/features/menu-page.png)

 The third animation is on the food menu.
 It features two image containers that switch between images every 9 seconds, there is also a delay added so the user will get to see multiple images after going to this section.

+- The user gets to see different dishes made by Raza Noodles
+    - Provides insights to the type of dishes.
+    - What they might look like when prepared.
+    - The quality of the food.

 ![Logo animation](/assets/images/features/animation-two.png)
 ![Logo animation](/assets/images/features/animation-three.png)